danielrfranco/wp-boilerplate/README.md

 # Wordpress Boilerplate
-A boilerplate for Wordpress theme development, with useful plugins, included php libraries and some other cool stuff .
+A boilerplate for Wordpress theme development, with useful plugins, included php libraries and some other cool stuff.
 This boilerplate is built with [Bootstrap v4.0.0-beta.2](http://getbootstrap.com/) using Bootstrap 4 source files, so... you might like to check-out their docs before even starting developing hehe.

 #### This boilerplate requires some additional tooling:
 - Sass compiler (Libsass or Ruby Sass is supported) for compiling your CSS.